The Business of the Supreme Court

 The Business of the Supreme Court: A Study in the Federal Judicial System (1928) is a book written by Felix Frankfurter (future U.S. Supreme Court justice) and his former student James McCauley Landis.

+Contents

+The book is a collection of law review articles written by Felix Frankfurter between 1925-26, with the first essay co-written with James M. Landis, who was later to become the Dean of Harvard Law School (see Bibliography below for list of individual articles compiled).